 A joint online lesson was held two times, which combined Odakyu Electric Railway's summer program targeting children and our online course on topics such as the future of money.

 August 23, 2pm–4pm

-After providing a simple explanation of the flow of the school program, participants introduced themselves to each other using their own original business cards.
+After a brief orientation of the program, participants introduced themselves to employees using their own original business cards.